-o Encourage students to learn and use one another's names.

-o Encourage cooperation rather than competition.

-o Use icebreakers regularly so students can learn about one another.

-o Establish guidelines, ground rules, or community agreements for class participation.
+- o Encourage students to learn and use one another's names. - o Use icebreakers regularly so students can learn about one another. - o Establish guidelines, ground rules, or community agreements for class participation.

-o In class, have students work in pairs, triads, or small groups.

-o Have students write and share about how their background can contribute to a particular class activity.

-o For long-term teams, structure in check-ins and opportunities for peer feedback about group processes.

-o On the syllabus, identify collaboration or perspective-taking as skills students will build in the course.

-o In class, explain the value of collaboration for learning.
-Speak of students' diverse perspectives as an asset.

-o Provide students opportunities to reflect on what they learned through collaborative activities (formal or informal).

-o Deliberately assign students to small, heterogeneous groups that do not isolate underrepresented students.

-o Have students complete a self-assessment inventory and discuss with peers.

-o Set up study groups that deliberately group students with different strengths.

-o Have students complete low-stakes small group activities that help them see and value the contributions of others.

-o Establish ways for students to intervene if they feel a certain perspective is being undervalued or not acknowledged.

-o Stop or intervene in a discussion if comments become disparaging or devalue other students' experiences.
+- o In class, have students work in pairs, triads, or small groups. - Have students write and share about how their background can contribute to a particular class activity. - For long-term teams, structure in check-ins and opportunities for peer feedback about group process. - On the syllabus, identify collaboration or perspective-taking as skills students will build in the course. - In class, explain the value of collaboration for learning.
+Speak of students' diverse perspectives as an asset. - Provide students opportunities to reflect on what they learned through collaborative activities (formal or informal). - Deliberately assign students to small, heterogeneous groups that do not isolate underrepresented students. - Have students complete a self-assessment inventory and discuss with peers. - Set up study groups that deliberately group students with different strengths. - Have students complete low-stakes small group activities that help them see and value the contributions of others. - Establish ways for students to intervene if they feel a certain perspective is being undervalued or not acknowledged. - Stop or intervene in a discussion if comments become disparaging or devalue other students' experiences.

-Materials adapted from: Inclusion By Design: Survey Your Syllabus and Course Design
+Materials adapted from:

-Ed Brantmeier, James Madison University, brantmej@jmu.edu

-Andreas Broscheid, James Madison University, broschax@jmu.edu and
+Inclusion By Design: Survey Your Syllabus and Course Design Ed Brantmeier, James Madison University, brantmej@jmu.edu Andreas Broscheid, James Madison University, broschax@jmu.edu Carl S. Moore, University of the District of Columbia, carlsmoore.phd@gmail.com and